TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.19.md

 ---

-And they smote his head with a reed, and spat upon him, and bowing their knees worshipped him.
+They struck his head with a reed, and spat on him, and bowing their knees, did homage to him.